Safety Guide

 How to protect yourself:

 Benzene and formaldehyde are toxic air pollutants found in vehicle exhaust fumes.
-Both are known or suspected carcinogens, with long-term exposure linked to cancer, birth defects, and genetic mutations.
+Both are known or suspected carcinogens, with long-term exposure linked to cancer and other serious health issues.

 Symptoms of exposure include: